 - Lubrication.
 Mechanical equipment needs lubrication to prevent friction between the moving parts.
 Your equipment tune-up should include a complete lubrication.

-- Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to return these elements to the designed specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Typically, furnace filters need to be swapped out at least every three months, which can improve efficiency and prevent operational complications.
+Typically, furnace filters need to be swapped out at least every 90 days, which can improve efficiency and prevent operational glitches.

-Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
+All furnaces have a power switch (similar to a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a couple of minutes to see if the furnace starts working.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage